austinramey/personal-vault/5;30 - 3315 - Investments/Chapter 11 - Bond Valuation.md

 -1 x Modified Duration x Change in interest rates Modified Duration =
 Macaulay Duration in years / 1 + YTM
+# Bond Immunization
+Allows you to derive a specified rate of return from bond investments over a given investment interval regardless of what happens to market interest rates
+- Happens when average duration of the bond portfolio equals the investment time horizion
+- Maintaining a fully immunized portfolio requires continual portfolio rebalancing